Polarized light Raman scattering by an atom near an ultrathin periodically aligned carbon nanotube film: Conclusions

 \section{Conclusions}

 To summarize, we develop a quantum EM theory for anisotropic SERS phenomena by using a fully-quantized, medium-assisted QED approach for an atom modelled by a TLS in near proximity to an ultrathin closely packed SWCN film.
 This work extends and further develops the SERS theory previously reported by one of us for TLS near a single-wall carbon nanotube~\cite{bondarev2015plasmon}.
-Our model provides a unified description of the quantum near-field medium-assisted enhancement effects for in-plane anisotropic metasurfaces, of which ultrathin periodically aligned SWCN films are the representative example, and so it gives particular attention to incoming photon parameters of the external light radiation such as photon polarization and incidence plane orientation relative to the main anisotropy axis (CN alignment axis).
-Our theory applies to atomic type species such as atoms, ions, molecules, or semiconductor quantum dots that are \emph{physisorbed} on the \textit{achiral} SWCN metasurface.
+Our model provides a unified description of the quantum EM near-field medium-assisted enhancement effects for in-plane anisotropic metasurfaces, of which ultrathin periodically aligned SWCN films are the representative example, and so it gives particular attention to incoming photon parameters of the external light radiation such as photon polarization and incidence plane orientation relative to the main anisotropy axis (CN alignment axis).
+Our theory applies to atomic type species such as atoms, ions, molecules, or semiconductor quantum dots that are \emph{physisorbed} on the \textit{achiral} SWCN metasurface and strongly coupled to intrinsic EM excitations (interband plasmons) in the near-field zone of the MS structure.
 The effects of SWCN chirality are not included and will be addressed separately elsewhere.
-The analytical expression we obtain for the Raman cross-section covers both weak and strong TLS--MS coupling, and shows dramatic SERS enhancement in the strong coupling regime.
-We expect our work to help establish new advanced design concepts for future generation CN based nanophotonics platforms for single molecule/atom/ion detection and optical manipulation in general, to benefit from the extraordinary stability, flexibility and precise tunability of the electromagnetic properties of carbon nanotubes by means of their diameter and chirality variation.
+The analytical expression we obtain for the Raman cross-section covers both weak and strong TLS--MS coupling, and shows dramatic SERS enhancement in the strong near-field EM coupling regime.
+We expect our work to help establish new advanced design concepts for future generation CN based nanophotonics platforms for single molecule/atom/ion detection and optical manipulation in general, to benefit from the extraordinary stability, flexibility and precise tunability of the EM properties of SWCNs by means of their diameter and chirality variation.